 • Origin: Sfakia, Crete (recipe from Chania, Crete)

 In Crete, it is cooked with eggs or in traditional risottos (gamopilafo).
 Use it in all dishes such as pasta or over oven bakes to enhance the flavour.

 The Producer: Manousos Tsitsiridis, from Sfakia, Crete

->

-> In 1994, having just graduated from the Dairy School of Ioannina, the 35 year-old Manousos Tsitsiridis took over the family cheese business in the village Askifou, Sfakia.
+In 1994, having just graduated from the Dairy School of Ioannina, Manousos Tsitsiridis took over the family cheese business in the village Askifou, Sfakia.
 With the same old family recipe, he makes daily from November through July a total of 60 tons of cheese a year, exclusively with local milk, supplied by 35 farmers of the region.

->

-> Whatever their origins, Greek cheeses are among the finest in the world, and many varieties have been accorded protection under the European Union's Protected Denomination of Origin (PDO) provisions.
+Whatever their origins, Greek cheeses are among the finest in the world, and many varieties have been accorded protection under the European Union's Protected Denomination of Origin (PDO) provisions.